The Janssen Way

 Meetings are non-promotional

-All educational meetings are managed by Janssen’s Medical Affairs department which is completely separate from the commercial side of our business.
+All educational meetings are managed by Janssen’s Medical Affairs department which is separate from the commercial side of our business.
 Janssen’s educational meetings do not focus on a single drug but disease areas.
 Medicine brand names are not used and any discussion about specific treatments has to be balanced and factual.

 The content and programme of meetings are developed by external expert Scientific Committees and/or Medical Associations.
 They select the topics that they judge to be educationally relevant and choose the presenters to lead the sessions.
 The speakers are responsible for their presentations.
 Janssen only review them to ensure they are up to date, fair and balanced in terms of information about our products.